christinesangphet/deep-learning-project/README.md

 ## Overview

 This project features a **song recommendation system** that suggests songs based on a user's mood or preference.
-Using a **Fine-Tuned Feedforward Neural Network (FTNN)** model, the system predicts song topics based on their lyrics and provides personalized recommendations. **Gradio** is used for interactive user input, allowing users to easily select topics and receive song recommendations.
+Using a **Fine-Tuned Feedforward Neural Network** model, the system predicts song topics based on their lyrics and provides personalized recommendations. **Gradio** is used for interactive user input, allowing users to easily select topics and receive song recommendations.

 ## Process